RoliSoft/Obfuscation-Tunnel/README.md

 client$ wg-quick up wg0
 ```

-TCP packets start with a length-value, a 16-bit unsigned field that is of variable length, due to an encoding scheme which uses the most significant bit in the byte to determine if more bytes are needed to be read in order to decode the full length of the payload.
+By default, or when set explicitly with the `-e v` flag, TCP packets start with a length-value, a 16-bit unsigned field that is of variable length, due to an encoding scheme which uses the most significant bit in the byte to determine if more bytes are needed to be read in order to decode the full length of the payload.
 Using this method, there will be no fingerprintable zero bytes which are always present in the packet.

 In its current form, the variable encoding will place 1 byte in the payload for lengths up to 127 bytes, 2 bytes to represent lengths up to 16,383, and caps out at 3-bytes for values of up to 32,767.
 As the MTU for an UDP packet over the internet generally does not exceed 1,500 bytes, capping out at 32k should not be a problem by far.
 (However, the cap can be easily extended by modifying the source code, as the underlying encoding scheme supports any sizes.)

+If the variable-length encoding does not fit your purpose, for example, you're trying to connect to a service directly or imitate a protocol, you can set a more standard 16-bit unsigned short header in network byte order, using the `-e s` flag.

 ### Headerless forwarding

-It is possible to turn off the 7-bit encoded length prepended to TCP packets using the `-n` flag.
+It is possible to turn off the length header prepended to TCP packets using the `-e n` flag.
 This allows for native forwarding from UDP to TCP or TCP to UDP without needing a second intermediary tunnel from the application to strip off the length header.

 For UDP-based protocols, using UDP to TCP to UDP, however, turning off the length header will result in the UDP packets not being correctly reassembled on the gateway due to fragmentation occuring at the TCP stage, that the gateway server will not be aware of.